Long Range Planning Grants

 - Proposals should clearly address ESA strategic goals or Extending the Tent activities.

 - Collaborative proposals among sections are strongly encouraged.

-- Sections can participate in both 2018 and 2019 calls and proposals that build from short term planning to a longer grant are encouraged.
+- Proposals that build from short-term planning to a longer grant are encouraged.

 Proposals must include the following sections.